 Some dogs weren’t properly socialized to new places and other dogs/pets.
 As a result, they will fear these sudden experiences when they do happen, such as when they’re going to the vet’s.

 Lindsay, the owner of this blog, has a weimaraner named Remy who gets scared and nips while at the vet.
 Remy came from a great breeder and has had plenty of socialization.
 He is generally an enthusiastic, friendly guy, even when he goes to the vet.

-Lindsay admits she could’ve done a better job getting Remy used to basic vet exams as a puppy.
+Lindsay could’ve done a better job getting Remy used to basic vet exams as a puppy.
 At the time, she thought she had done a good job, but you can never do enough socializing your puppy to being handled by different people.

 Fearful dogs react in different ways.
 Some freeze or tuck their tail, others are more “outgoing” and will show aggression along with potential biting.